Secret Whitsundays paradise: 48 hours on Long Island

 PSA: Did you know it’s cheaper to stay on a tropical Queensland island than a standard hotel in Sydney’s CBD?

 No, I’m not Pinocchio and this isn’t a fairytale.
 You can have a secluded island escape in the Whitsundays without the blow-the-budget-and-life-savings price tag.

 What is this affordable paradise I speak of?
 Say hello to Long Island.
-A 9km beachcomber’s dream, home to a single resort, 13km of graded hiking trails and fringing reef.
+A 9km beachcomber’s dream, home to two small resorts, 13km of graded hiking trails and fringing reef.

 It’s the closest of the Whitsunday Islands to the mainland and is easy to access for a weekend to do as much or as little as you like.

 If you’re short on money but long on time to kill chill, this 48-hour guide to an affordable island escape is for you.

 8AM: SET YOUR WATCH TO LONG ISLAND TIME